-- · Ritual cleanliness was very important to the Jewish people.
-It was the custom to wash thoroughly before eating or drinking, after coming in from the marketplace or the road, in case they had come into contact with someone or something that may have rendered them 'unclean'. - · In John's Gospel, Jesus performs only seven 'signs', and each is designed to reveal something of who he is.
-Here he ushers in the messianic banquet, a symbol of the Messiah often used in the Jewish Scriptures. - This is the third of the 'manifestations' of Christ, read in succession over the last three weeks.
+- Ritual cleanliness was important to the Jewish people.
+It was custom for them to wash thoroughly before eating or drinking, or after returning from the marketplace or the road, in case they had come into contact with someone or something that may have rendered them 'unclean'. - In the Gospel of John, Jesus performs seven 'signs', and each is designed to reveal something about who he is.
+Through the sign described in today's text, Jesus ushers in the messianic banquet, a symbol of the Messiah that is often used in the Jewish Scriptures. - This text reveals the third of the 'manifestations' of Christ, which have been read in succession over the last three weeks.